Inflation pushing small businesses to the brink - NewsBreak

 “Everything is at least doubled in cost,” Mixon said Friday.
 “And the thing is, there’s just so much of that extra cost you could pass on to your customer, because there is a ceiling that your customer is willing to pay for that meal.”

-Mixon said many of the issues in his industry trace back to meat packing plants that have had trouble keeping employees on the production lines during the pandemic.Food supply chain issues forcing Alabama school lunchrooms to get creative
+Mixon said many of the issues in his industry trace back to meat packing plants that have had trouble keeping employees on the production lines during the pandemic.Supply chain issues, higher prices could continue into 2022, experts say

 He said he and his business team are running the numbers to see if they can ride out this inflation surge.
 “We had that conversation, and, you know, there’s gonna be a (tipping) point,” he said.